 We had a great three-day weekend in Redding, but we only got to see and do a small fraction of what there is to do in this vast area.
 Hopefully we will be able to return to see even more of the natural beauty in this great northern California region with a dash of romance!

 Is this area on your travel radar and if so, what would be on your itinerary?
-If you have visited this area, we’d love to hear your recommendations on best places to visit in Redding and the greater Shasta Cascade area.
+If you have visited this area, we’d love to hear your recommendations on the best things to do in Redding and the greater Shasta Cascade area.
 As always, we love to hear any thoughts or questions you may have!

 **Disclosure: We were hosted by Shasta Cascade CVB during our weekend in Redding which provided for our meals, accommodation, and activities during our stay.
 However, this post only reflects our honest thoughts and opinions.**